xanthopoulakis/big-data-rendering-demo/README.md

 # Big Data Rendering Demo

-A demo project to demostrate loading data via big data files in JSON and in Apache Arrow format and rendering them on WebGL using the Regl Javascripr library
+A demo project to demostrate visualising big data via heavy data files in JSON and in Apache Arrow format and rendering it on WebGL using the Regl Javascript library.

 ## Requirements

 For execution, you will only need Node.js installed on your environment.

-You also need git-lfs installed on your machine.
+You also need git-lfs installed on your machine to checkout the repository.

     brew install git-lfs